mxagar/generative_ai_udacity/06_RAGs_DeepDive/02_Azure_LLMs/README.md

 In the notebook [`01_azure_open_ai_basics.ipynb`](./notebooks/01_azure_open_ai_basics.ipynb) I show how to use the OpenAI deployment programmatically via REST; I used the API key and the Endpoint obtained from the Azure AI Foundry (Deployments).

+- Note that we have access to the Endpoint URL and the keys in two spots:
+  - In the Azure Portal, if we select the Azure OpenAI resource: Resource management > Keys and Endpoint.
+  - In the Azure AI Foundry: Select deployment: Details view.
+- Also, note that the Endpoint URL can have several forms:
+  - A specific form is suited for `curl` or `requests` calls, because it contains all the elements necessary to contact our model.
+  - A generic is shorter, it's the base of the specific; it is used by libraries, like `openai`.

-Also, in the Chat Playground, if we click on `View code` we see the Python code for interaction, which is different to the simple REST API call.
+In the Chat Playground, if we click on `View code` we see the Python code for interaction, which is different to the simple REST API call.
 The example code from `View code` has more options; I also tested it in the notebook.

 ```python
 ### -- Simple API Call